ShadyBoshra2012/flutter_fawry_pay/README.md

 )
 ```

-There's a bonus function in FawryPay is CardTokenizer, you can use it like this way:
+There's a function in FawryPay is CardTokenizer, you can use it like this way:

 > Note that: there's error in native FawryPay SDK for android to retrieve again customParam.